 This project will benefit 495 people.

 The monitoring and maintenance of this project will be conducted by the Rainwater Harvesting Committee.
 The first phase will be the acquiring of all necessary materials.
 This should take no longer than one week.
 All of which will be done with the committee members and PCV to ensure proper procurement.
-The chief mason, Godrich Msangi, will partner with a committee member and the PCV for directing the purchases in Same Town.
+The chief mason, Godrich Msangi, will partner with a committee member and the PCV for directing the purchases in the Same Town.

-After this, the second phase will begin immediately, the building of the first tank for the purpose of educating Nkwini’s local masons in ferro-cement building.
+After this, the second phase will begin immediately, the building of the first tank for the purpose of educating Nkwini’s local masons in the ferro-cement building.
 All 5 masons have signed a contract agreeing to participate and to donate a substantial amount of work and time in order to both expand their skill set and better the lives of the people of Nkwini.
 This phase should take no longer than 2 weeks.

-The Water committee will be responsible for collecting whereas the Development Committee will store the money and decide when to use it.
+The Water Committee will be responsible for collecting whereas the Development Committee will store the money and decide when to use it.
 Having these two Committees working together ensures transparency and accountability with the funds collected from the tanks.
 They will act as a check and balance for each other.